UN says Yemen's warring parties agree to 2-month truce

 Yemen’s war began in September 2014, when the Houthis swept into the capital, Sanaa, from their northwestern stronghold in the Arab world’s poorest country.
 The Houthis then pushed into exile the government of President Abed Rabbo Mansour Hadi, elected in 2012 as the sole candidate after the long rule of Ali Abdullah Saleh.

 A Saudi-led coalition, including the UAE, entered the war in March 2015 to try and restore Hadi’s government to power.
-But the war stretched into long bloody years, pushing Yemen to the brink of famine.
+But the war, which evolved into a proxy conflict, stretched into long bloody years, pushing much of Yemen’s people to the brink of famine.

 The United Nations and others had been pushing the coalition and rebels to stop the fighting for Ramadan, as has tenuously occurred in past years.